1. When is the right time to undergo a knee replacement?

-Your doctor will likely recommend that you use a CPM machine at home, while lying on a flat surface or bed.
-You may be sent home from the hospital with this device, but if you aren’t, your doctor or therapist will arrange that one be delivered to you.
+Your doctor may recommend that you use a CPM machine at home while lying on a flat surface or bed.
+You may be sent home from the hospital with this device, but if you aren’t, your doctor or physical therapist will arrange for one to be delivered to you.
 A CPM machine helps to increase your knee motion during the first few weeks after surgery, and is usually prescribed to slow the development of scar tissue and to help you achieve the maximum range of motion from your implanted knee.
-It is crucial to use the device as prescribed.
+It’s crucial to use the device as prescribed.
 However, doctors are finding that it isn’t as necessary as it has been in the past and often isn’t utilized any longer.

-Additionally, your doctor will prescribe mobility equipment that you need, like a walker, crutch, etc.
+Additionally, your doctor will prescribe any mobility equipment that you need, like a walker or crutch.

 11. What activities will I be able to engage in?

-Studies show that upwards of 85 percent of patients still have a functioning artificial joint 20 years after receiving it.
+Studies show that upward of 85 percent of people who undergo this surgery still have a functioning artificial joint 15 to 20 years after receiving it.
 However, wear and tear on the joint can adversely affect its performance and lifespan.
-Younger patients are more likely to have the joint wear out and require a revision during their lifetime.
-Consult with a doctor about what’s right for you.
+Younger people are more likely to have the joint wear out and require a revision during their lifetime.
+Consult with a doctor about your particular situation.